kamalkhan/buglify/README.md

 ======

 Batch minify (uglify) javascript (with sourcemaps) including a file change listener/watcher.
+Buglify automates the process of minimizing an array of js files into a single minified version along with a source map ready to be deployed.
+The special watcher utility allows for updating the minified and source map files on the go while you concentrate on the scripting.

 ## Installation

-Buglify is a [nodejs](http://nodejs.org/download/) project, so make sure you have that installed.
-Use npm in your terminal and install (globally):
+Before installing buglify, we need [nodejs](http://nodejs.org/download/), so make sure you have that installed.
+After that, use npm in your terminal and install (globally), like so:

   ```
 npm install -g buglify